The Executive Remuneration Review: India

-Additionally, in respect of a managing director, whole time director, manager, the total remuneration payable to any one such person is to not exceed 5 per cent of the net profits of the company, and if there is more than one such person, the remuneration to all such persons is to not exceed 10 per cent of the net profits.
+Additionally, in respect of a managing director, whole-time director or manager, the total remuneration payable to any one such person must not exceed 5 per cent of the net profits of the company, and if there is more than one such person, the remuneration to all such persons is to not exceed 10 per cent of the net profits.

-Further, in any financial year, in the event that the concerned company has no profits or if its profits are inadequate, the Companies Act prescribes limits to the yearly remuneration that are pegged to the effective capital of a company.
+Further, in any financial year, if the concerned company has no profits or if its profits are inadequate, the Companies Act prescribes limits to the yearly remuneration that are pegged to the effective capital of a company.